jgoeders/dac_sdc_2020/README.md

 # DAC 2020 Design Contest

+# Note:
+These files are still under development.
+They should be stable by the end of January.

 For full contest details, please see the [2020 DAC System Design Contest](https://github.com/jgoeders/dac_sdc_2020/wiki/2020-DAC-System-Design-Contest) page.

 For general questions regarding this contest, please use the Piazza page: piazza.com/dac_2018/winter2020/dacsdc2020/home